Life Insurance For Seniors

 Final Expense Life Insurance

-Burial insurance, or final expense insurance, is designed to cover the expenses when the policyholder passes away.
+Burial insurance, or final expense insurance, is a type of life insurance designed to cover the expenses when the policyholder passes away.
 The policy could help pay for burial/funeral costs and any outstanding medical and other bills.
 To qualify for this policy, you may be asked slightly more detailed health-related questions.

 If you have serious health issues or a pre-existing medical condition, qualifying for a guaranteed issue life insurance policy may be easier.